Loading...

 Posted on: 16/04/2025

-As part of ‘the Eye of Europe’ Horizon Europe Project, Insight Foresight Institute organises an in-person stakeholder workshop on ‘Geopolitical & industrial decarbonisation scenarios to identify R&I opportunities for the EU’ on 10-11 April 2025 in Madrid, Spain.
-This workshop will gather experts specialised in different areas related to circular economy, decarbonisation, sustainability, innovation, geopolitics etc.
+As part of ‘the Eye of Europe’ Horizon Europe Project, Insight Foresight Institute organised an in-person stakeholder workshop on ‘Geopolitical & industrial decarbonisation scenarios to identify R&I opportunities for the EU’ on 10-11 April 2025 in Madrid, Spain.
+This workshop gathered experts specialised in different areas related to circular economy, decarbonisation, sustainability, innovation, geopolitics etc.

-The workshop wil consist of debating around a primary issue on the EU’s agenda: how to navigate geopolitical issues to keep decarbonising the continent towards sustainable and competitive sectors.
+The workshop consisted of debating around a primary issue on the EU’s agenda: how to navigate geopolitical issues to keep decarbonising the continent towards sustainable and competitive sectors.

-For that matter, strategic alliances, resistant supply chains, and proactive management in global trade and diplomacy are needed.
-Several issues have been identified, which can be clustered in four themes:
+For that matter, strategic alliances, resistant supply chains, and proactive management in global trade and diplomacy were needed.
+Several issues were identified, clustered in four themes:

 - Geopolitical and Regional Alliances (relation with the EU)